In-house legal budgets are only getting tighter. Here are 6 tips to help you manage your legal matters and external engagements and avoid budget...

 We would add one consideration to Chieruzzi’s framework: risk management.
 (We’re lawyers, after all.)

-What if the software doesn’t meet your needs?
+What if the legal matter software doesn't meet your needs?

-If you are considering new LegalTech, it is critical to know the terrain.
+If you are considering new legal technology, it's critical to know the terrain.
 Our e-book, Modern Matter Management, is a field guide that provides an overview of key features, a checklist for scouting options, a calculator to evaluate ROI, and sample project implementation plans.
-Download it today.
+Download it now to get started.